MaxHermez/NLP2SQL/README.md

 This will run a predefined set of queries to obtain a list of existing tables, entities, and relations.

-We could then use these tokens as a dataset for a machine learning algorithm which would enable more fluid communication.
-For example, if a preschool database has a "Student" entity, we should be able to look there when a user queries the database for information on "Children".

 ### Main Event Loop

 The user can communicate with it in various ways: